dskatov/syntax-markdown-vscode/README.md

 ## Notes & Limits

-- This fork focuses on Markdown parsing; it does not bundle MathJax or Formula macros — install one of them via Extension Manager.
+- This fork focuses on Markdown parsing; it does not bundle MathJax or Formula macros - install one of them via Extension Manager.
-- If you also have the stock “CommonMark Markdown Syntax 1.2” extension installed, both can coexist; the compatibility components ensure `markdown/1.2` resolves even if our JAR is present.
+- If you also have the stock "CommonMark Markdown Syntax 1.2" extension installed, both can coexist; the compatibility components ensure `markdown/1.2` resolves even if our JAR is present.
 - Java 17 is required (aligned with XWiki 16.x).

+## Next Steps (Where We Stopped)

+- Verify escaping around math delimiters (e.g., `\$` outside math, edge cases with multiple `$`).
+- Add unit tests for block/inline math mixed with links, images, and code spans.
+- Decide and document the final default macro (`mathjax` vs `formula`) and keep `xwiki.markdownmath10.math.macro` as the single source of truth.
+- Consider publishing the shaded JAR as a GitHub Release and attaching deploy notes.
+- Optional: upstream a proposal/PR to xwiki-contrib if we want this syntax id maintained officially.

 ## Quick Commands (for ops)